 - 1. This Checklist applies to all dwelling units, sleeping units, common spaces 2, and garages (open or enclosed) in the building being certified, and where specified, parking lots.
 These requirements do not apply to parking garages or lots where the cost of the energy use of the parking garage or lot is not the responsibility of the Builder/Developer, Building Owner or Property Manager.
 This Checklist does not apply to commercial or retail spaces.
 This Checklist does not apply to common spaces that are located in buildings on the property without any dwelling or sleeping units.
 The term 'sleeping unit' refers to a room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
 Where the term 'dwelling unit' is used in this Checklist, the requirement is also required of 'sleeping' units.
 The term 'building' refers to a structure utilized or intended for supporting or sheltering occupancy for a residential purpose; a structure with no dwelling or sleeping units connected to a structure with dwelling or sleeping units by less than 10% of its exterior wall area is not to be included in the 'building'. - 2.
 The term 'common space' refers to any spaces in the building being certified that serve a function in support of the residential part of the building that is not part of a dwelling or sleeping unit.
 This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, and dining halls, as well as offices and other spaces used by building management, administration or maintenance in support of the residents. - 3.
-Path A Dwelling Unit HVAC Grading shall not be used until an Effective Date has been defined by RESNET for ANSI / RESNET / ACCA Std.
-310. Path A Dwelling Unit HVAC Grading shall then use ANSI / RESNET / ACCA Std.
-310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the Effective Date and Transition Period End Date defined by RESNET.
-RESNET interpretations of Standard 310 shall also be followed. - 4.
+Track A -HVAC Grading by Rater shall not be used until an implementation schedule has been defined for ANSI / RESNET / ACCA Std.
+310 by the Home Certification Organization (HCO) or Multifamily Review Organization (MRO) that the building is being certified under.
+Track A -HVAC Grading by Rater shall then use ANSI / RESNET / ACCA Std.
+310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 4.
 The term 'Rater' refers to the person(s) completing the third-party verification required for certification.
-The person(s) shall: a) be a Certified Rater, Approved Inspector, or an equivalent designation as determined by a Verification Oversight Organization or Multifamily Review Organization and, b) have attended and successfully completed an EPA-recognized training class.
+The person(s) shall: a) be a Certified Rater, Approved Inspector, as defined by ANSI / RESNET / IECC Standard 301, or an equivalent designation as determined by a HCO or MRO; and, b) have attended and successfully completed an EPA-recognized training class.
 See www.energystar.gov/mftraining. - 5.
 All windows, doors and skylights must meet or exceed the U-factor and SHGC requirements specified in the table below.
 If no NFRC rating is noted on the window or in product literature (e.g., for site-built fenestration), select the U-factor and SHGC value from Tables 4 and 10, respectively, in 2013 ASHRAE Handbook of Fundamentals, Chapter 15.
 Select the highest U-factor and SHGC value among the values listed for the known window characteristics (e.g., frame type, number of panes, glass color, and presence of low-e coating).
 Note that the U-factor requirement applies to all fenestration while the SHGC only applies to the glazed portion.